 Some medical providers are also guilty of over-diagnosing serious medical conditions, which can lead to unnecessary medical treatment.
 Some tumors may be benign or so slow-growing that they will never be a health danger.
 A rush to major surgery may line the pockets of medical providers, but it also leads to unnecessary pain, suffering, and expense on the part of the patient and their loved ones.

 Speak with A Qualified Kentucky Medical Malpractice Attorney

 When you have been harmed by a trusted medical provider, you have the right to make a claim for damages.
 In a Kentucky medical malpractice case, you are not only asking that the provider pay you full and fair compensation, but your case should also hold those responsible for your pain accountable for these wrongs so that others don’t have to suffer similarly in the future.

 At The Slechter Law Firm, we stand up for the rights of people just like you.
-Contact our Louisville office today at (502) 384-7400 or online to schedule your free consultation to discuss your options.
+Contact our Louisville office today to schedule your free consultation to discuss your options.